 This has been fixed for Nikon cameras in branch exif of jcsogo/darktable repo in github.

-#5 Updated by Jose Carlos Garcia Sogo about 7 years ago
+#5 Updated by Jose Carlos Garcia Sogo over 7 years ago

 Markus Jung wrote:

 This works with DT 1.1.2, but only for new imported images.
 Old images still show the wrong distance.
 How to fix this without loosing the whole history stack?